Pearlicia/simple-rest-api/README.md

 ## Step 1: Set Up Project
 Skip this step if you already have a project to deploy.

-If you don't have a project, go to this []() url and download this simple node express application and push to your github
+If you don't have a project, go to this [Source code](https://github.com/Pearlicia/simple-rest-api) url and download this simple node express application and push to your github

 ## Step 2: Create Dockerfile